DCDiaz/fetch-and-render-data/README.md

 # Fetch and Render Data

 ## Description
-This is a programming exercise, using React and JSX, to fetch data from an external URL and render it in a list with Bootstrap styling. *This is a work in progress; it is not finished.*
+This is a programming exercise, using React and JSX, to fetch data from an external URL and render it in a list with Bootstrap styling.
+While looking through the long list of public APIs provided in the instructions for this assignment, the Breaking Bad API caught my eye.
+I'm a big fan of the show, along with its spin-off, Better Call Saul, so I decided to appeal to my own interest on this.
+This app displays a complete list of characters from both shows, paginated at 10 per page.

 ## Installation / Usage
 Download all of the files within this repository, and load the index.html file in a web browser.
 This app can run while hosted either on a local or remote web server.
 For a live preview, you can run the index.html file in this repo, directly, by visting this URL: https://dcdiaz.github.io/fetch-and-render-data/